 Incomplete (I) Grades

 The instructor may assign an incomplete (I) grade when work is of passing quality but is incomplete for a good reason (such as illness or other serious problems).
 Once an incomplete is assigned, it remains on the transcript along with the final grade for the course.
-If the work is not completed by the campus deadline, the grade becomes an F, NP, or U accordingly.
+If the work is not completed by the campus deadline, the grade becomes an F, NP, U or NC accordingly.

 Students attending UC enroll in courses using the online enrollment system.
 Each campus has different enrollment deadlines and procedures.
 Read the Pre-Arrival Instructions for your host UC campus for enrollment information.
 Check your e-mail frequently after your placement for enrollment information.